wakatara/harsh/README.md

 ## Contributors

-* [Daryl Manning](https://daryl.wakatara.com) - creator, maintainer, and evil supervillain mastermind
+* [Daryl Manning](https://daryl.wakatara.com) - creator, maintainer, and evil mastermind

 ## Thanks

-* [Bjorn A](https://github.com/gaqzi) - for initial Go code review and improvements pre-release
+* [Bjorn A](https://github.com/gaqzi) - for initial code review and improvements pre-release
-* [James RC](https://github.com/yarbelk) - for initial Go code review and improvements pre-release
+* [James RC](https://github.com/yarbelk) - for initial code review and improvements pre-release
-* [Blinary](https://github.com/blinry) - for writing habitctl which this is an homage to and riff off of.
+* [Blinary](https://github.com/blinry) - for writing habitctl which harsh is an homage to and riff on.